Moulik24/Phonology-Project/README.md

 ### High Vowel Devoicing
 There are two parts to High Vowel Devoicing in Japanese (source: Japanese: Revised Edition by Shoichi Iwasaki). <br>
 A short high vowel is devoiced: <br>
-* between two voiceless consonants <br>
+* between two voiceless consonants. <br>
-* between a voiceless consonant and a pause <br>
+* between a voiceless consonant and a pause. <br>

 In the code, this is implemented as:
 * i -> i̥ between any pairs of sounds from k, s, t, ts, ch, h, f, p.
-The pause in this case is the end of a word. <br>
+The pause in this case is the end of a word, its symbol being .#.. <br>
 * u -> u̥ in the same environment as above. <br>

 Here is a [Youtube video](https://www.youtube.com/watch?v=ulhd9fl2Gug&ab_channel=CampanasdeJapanese) with more information on High Vowel Devoicing and its pronunciation.